gcovr/gcovr/doc/source/output/json.rst

   A list of files from which the coverage object was populated.
   This entry is only available if :option:`--json-trace-data-source` is given.

+diff: result
+  The result of the :option:`--json-compare` for this line.

+diff_details: details
+  The diff result as a dict with one key per field and the diff result.

 If there is no line entry for a source code line, it either means that the compiler did not generate any code for that line,